 Easier to Sort

 Adding keywords works in a similar way allowing you to attach photos with significant words.
-For example tagging all shots taken at your birthday parties with ‘birthday party’ makes it really easy to create a new album called “All My Birthdays!”
+For example tagging all shots taken at your birthday parties with ‘birthday party’ makes it really easy to create a new album called “All of My Birthdays!”

 It’s safe to say your original prints and negatives have probably been moved around a lot through the years.
-They’ve probably been relocated from under one bed to many others – maybe in a few closet floors – maybe a lot.
+They’ve probably been relocated from under one bed to many others, maybe in a few closet floors — maybe a lot.
 Hopefully they have never been in the garage!

 All this shuffling around may have caused some of their corners to be bent and curled.
-Others might now be exposed to sunlight coming from a nearby window causing premature deterioration.
+Others might now be exposed to sunlight coming in from a nearby window causing premature deterioration.
 Maybe the containers they are stored in are falling apart.
-Scanning your photos will give you a chance to re-organize and store them under better conditions.
+Scanning your photos will give you a chance to re-organize and store them in better conditions.